SWSP5301 Social Work Knowledge, Theory and Values

 - 6 points

-- The primary focus of Social Work Knowledge, Theory and Values is to introduce social work students to the various dimensions, processes and debates involved in social work practice.
-Issues such as how to integrate and synthesise; content knowledge, legislative requirements, professional ethics, personal values and the working relationship are examined.
+- Social Work Knowledge, theory and Values primary focus is to start introducing social work students to the various dimensions, processes and debates involved in social work practice.
+Issues such as how to integrate and synthesise; content knowledge, legislative requirements, professional ethics, personal values and the working relationship will be examined.

-- Typically this unit is assessed in the following ways: (1) short essay paper and (2) examination.
+- Indicative assessments in this unit are as follows: (1) short essay paper; (2) test; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.